 The short diatom-krill-predator food chain is believed to be the most significant pathway for carbon in coastal waters of the Southern Ocean (Huntley et al., 1991).
 In contrast the microbial food web is now believed to play an active role in the North Atlantic bloom (Ducklow et al., 1993; Harrison et al., 1993; Lochte et al., 1993).
-The relative activities of the short or classical food chain and microbial food webs are given for the WAP 1996 and NABE carbon models in Table 4.
+The relative activities of the short or classical food chain and microbial food webs are given in Table 3.
 All of the flows within the short food web that lead to export out of the surface ocean through sinking or transfer to higher trophic levels were summed.
 The flows within the microbial food web were also summed, including all flows between the microbial organisms and their interactions with the detritus and DOC pools.
-The ratio of microbial to short food web flows was 1.0 for the WAP solution, suggesting equal activity by each assemblage.
-In NABE, the microbial food web was 11 times more active than the short food web.
-The krill were the main contributor to the short food web flows in the WAP model.
-Myctophids and Adélie penguins, not included in this condensed model, consumed an amount of krill equal to 1.1% of the primary production in the original model.
+The ratio of microbial to short food web flows was 1.2 for the WAP solution, suggesting equal activity by each assemblage.
+In NABE, the microbial food web was 9 times more active than the short food web.

-In the NABE model, large phytoplankton, microzooplankton and bacteria made the largest contributions to the DOC pool and bacteria were one of the biggest contributors to their own diet (Figure 8).
-In the WAP model, krill and large phytoplankton were the biggest contributors to the DOC pool and sizable inputs were received from all the living components except for bacteria (Figure 8).
-Particle decay from detritus contributed 13% of the DOC pool in the NABE solution, but did not contribute to the DOC pool in the WAP solution.
-Even though microbial components were much less constrained in the WAP solutions, they appear to make up a relatively minor part of the system, compared to the NABE solution.
+In the NABE model, detritus, microzooplankton and protozoans made the largest contributions to the DOC pool (Figure 5a).
+In the WAP model, krill and large phytoplankton were the biggest contributors to the DOC pool and sizable inputs were received from all the living components (Figure 5b).
+Particle decay from detritus contributed 55% of the DOC pool in the NABE solution, but did not contribute to the DOC pool in the WAP solution.